 Schema version saved in Metadata does not match required [2.X.0]

 Let’s assume have Optimize 2.1 and want to upgrade to 2.3 and use the jar to upgrade from 2.2 to 2.3.
-Then this error occurs, because the jar expects Elasticsearch to have the schema version 2.1.
-Therefore, you downloaded the wrong Optimize artefact, which contained the wrong upgrade jar version.
+Then this error occurs because the jar expects Elasticsearch to have the schema version 2.1.
+This is because you downloaded the wrong Optimize artifact which contained the wrong upgrade jar version.

 Force reimport of engine data in Optimize

 It can be the case that features that were added with the new Optimize version do not work for data that was imported with the old version of Optimize.
-However, if you still want to use the new features on the old data, you can force a reimport of the engine data to Optimize.
+If you want to use new features on the old data, you can force a reimport of the engine data to Optimize.
 See the reimport guide on how to perform such a reimport.